 - Each node needs a unique approach.
-One size does not fit all. - Where appropriate, limit specific uses specifically townhomes. - Design matters, especially in terms of size of yards, height, building materials and landscaping - Onsite mixed use in nodes is appropriate and desired. - The zoning should allow or incentivize uses that serve the local neighborhood. - Building placement at roadway and parking behind creates a better built environment but a greater buffer between roadway to building should be provided.
-Multiple participants expressed safety concerns about parking in the rear yards only, but felt comfortable with parking in side yards. - Landscaping can soften the built environment. - One-story is appropriate; however no more than 2 stories even at the corner. - As much buffering and landscape as possible should be preserved and/or required.
+One size does not fit all. - Where appropriate, limit specific uses, specifically townhomes, that are inconsistent with the surrounding housing type. - Design matters, especially in terms of size of yards, height, building materials, and landscaping. - Onsite mixed use in nodes is appropriate and desired. - The zoning should allow or incentivize uses that serve the local neighborhood. - Building placement at roadway and parking behind creates a better built environment, but a greater buffer between roadway to building should be provided.
+Multiple participants expressed safety concerns about parking in the rear yards only, but felt comfortable with parking in side yards. - Landscaping can soften the built environment. - One-story is appropriate; however no more than two stories even at the corner. - As much buffering and landscape as possible should be preserved and/or required.